anupn18/readme_lifesight/docs/INTRODUCTION/how-we-do-it.md

 ---
 title: How Lifesight Works
 excerpt: >-
-  Learn more about we implement your measurement program rooted in causality and incrementality
+  Learn more about how Lifesight implements your measurement program rooted in causality and incrementality
 deprecated: false
 hidden: false
 metadata: